txpipe/cip25-search-engine/README.md

 ### Waiting for Data

-The configuration used the Oura instance of this template starts starts to index event from slot `50873752`.
-If want to start indexing from the begining of history, you'll need to adjust the configuration values found in `/k8s/oura.yaml`.
+The configuration used Oura instance of this template starts to index event from slot `50873752`.
+If want to start indexing from the beginning of history, you'll need to adjust the configuration values found in `/k8s/oura.yaml`.
 For more information on how to configure _Oura_, please check the [documentation](https://txpipe.github.io/oura).

 ## Local Development